robwilds/ADFAPAcontracts/README.md

 # ADF/APS Application with Angular CLI

-this is created specifically for contract lifecycle management.
+This is created specifically for contract lifecycle management using cloud workflow (APA or HA) as the workflow engine to launch the NDA form.
+Alfresco is the repository.
+The entire app is contained within the dashboard component and there is an entry in the router for it.

+The application is hard coded to look for specific aspect with values to make the dashboard work (refer to dashboard.ts code for specifics)

-if you'd like to create a docker image of compiled app, use:
+if you'd like to create a docker image of compiled app, there is a dockercommands.txt file located in the root of the project which you can follow

-docker build -t <imagename:tag>  .
-docker run --name adfapacontracts -d -p 4200:80 <imagename:tag>
+There's already a docker image built:  wildsdocker/adfapacontracts:v1

+## Configuration

+If running locally (proxy) be sure to update the proxy.conf.js with the required URLs for the workflow host and the alfresco host as well identity host

+If running as a container (with compiled angular code), modify the app.config.json in the usr/share/nginx/html folder within the container

+Note:  there is an entry in the app.config.json file for specifying the APA or HA process that has the configured form.
+Example:
+"workflowAppName":"clm-mvp-v1-alpha-1"

 ## PreReqs